randombishop/wika_etl/README.md

 ## Configuration options

+All configuration options are read from environment variables.
+For dockerized users, they are all defined in the docker-compose file.
+When not using docker, you can write a file to set the environment variables, or define them in .profile file.

 ### Configuring the Neo4J Sync
 The Neo4j database sync can be configured using the following env vars:
 ```